yh-luo/taiwan_zip/README.md

 ## Supported formats

-This package only supports three-digits zip codes, which are last updated in October 2021.
+This package only supports three-digits zip codes.

 ## Features